-The Company has the 2014 Equity Incentive Plan (the 2014 Plan).
+The Company maintains the 2014 Equity Incentive Plan (the 2014 Plan).
 Under the 2014 Plan the Company may grant stock options, stock appreciation rights, restricted stock, restricted stock units, performance units or performance shares to employees, directors, advisors, and consultants.
 Options granted under the 2014 Plan may be incentive stock options (ISOs) or nonqualified stock options (NSOs).
 ISOs may be granted only to Company employees, including officers and directors.

-The Board of Directors has the authority to determine to whom stock options will be granted, the number of options, the term, and the exercise price.
+The Board has the authority to determine to whom stock options will be granted, the number of options, the term, and the exercise price.
 Options are to be granted at an exercise price not less than fair value.
 For individuals holding more than 10% of the voting rights of all classes of stock, the exercise price of an option will not be less than 110% of fair value.
-The vesting period is normally monthly over a period of 4 years from the vesting date.
+Performance-based grants have vesting contingent upon the achievement of certain performance criteria related to the Company's commercialization of its therapeutics.
 The contractual term of an option is no longer than five years for ISOs for which the grantee owns greater than 10% of the voting power of all classes of stock and no longer than ten years for all other options.
 The terms and conditions governing restricted stock units is at the sole discretion of the Board.
-As of December 31, 2020, a total of 1,432,229 shares are available for future grant under the 2014 Plan.